Careers as a Psychologist

 Typical Work Environment & Occupational Challenges

 Most psychologists work in private practice, generating their own client base and serving either specific populations or working as general practitioners, serving patients with any need they are qualified to help with.
-Those that don’t work for themselves usually work in schools, government facilities, clinics or hospitals.
-These may include elementary schools to colleges, inpatient and outpatient programs, physician offices, rehab centers and mental health institutions.
+Those who don't work for themselves usually work in schools, government facilities, clinics, or hospitals.
+These may include elementary schools to colleges, inpatient and outpatient programs, physician offices, rehab centers, and mental health institutions.
 Other psychologists work in corporate settings.

 Most psychologists work full-time, and many work in the evenings and on weekends to accommodate their patients' work schedules.
 While practicing psychologists often set their own hours, it is common for a psychologist in private practice to exceed the typical 40-hour work week.